-The TOE's three lock screens (boot lock screen, device lock screen, and Work Profile container lock screen), by default, briefly display the most recently entered password character and then obscures the character by replacing the displayed character with a dot symbol.
-The user can configure the TOE's behavior for the device lock screen so that it does not briefly display the last typed character; however, the TOE always briefly displays the last entered character for the boot lock screen and Work Profile container lock screen.
+The TOE's two lock screens (device lock screen, and work profile lock screen), by default, briefly display the most recently entered password character and then obscures the character by replacing the displayed character with a dot symbol.
+The user can configure the TOE's behavior for the device lock screen so that it does not briefly display the last typed character; however, the TOE always briefly displays the last entered character for the work profile lock screen.
 Additionally, the TOE's device lock screen does not provide any feedback other than a notification of a failed biometric (fingerprint) authentication attempt ("not recognized").
-Similarly, the TOE's Work Profile container lock screen, when configured for hybrid authentication, displays only an indication ("no match") of a failed biometric attempt.
+Similarly, the TOE's work profile lock screen, when configured for hybrid authentication, displays only an indication ("no match") of a failed biometric attempt.